 - Generate an idea based on your academic or vocational interests, your confidence that the idea is worthy of a semester long course, and the confidence in your own ability to offer the course.

 - In the design phase of your course you need to decide which of the five General Studies course categories is the most appropriate fit and why.
-The general intent of courses in each category is available on the College website or from the School of General Studies.
+The general intent of courses in each category is available on the University website or from the School of General Studies.
 During this phase the shaping of the course should be informed by the Primary Goals, General Competencies and General Content Experiences of General Studies (c.f.
-College Bulletin) and your course objectives should meet at least two of the goals, competencies and/or content experiences.
+University Bulletin) and your course objectives should meet at least two of the goals, competencies and/or content experiences.
 In turn, your design should incorporate student learning outcomes established for each course category.
 Outcome measures exist for each General Studies course category and you are expected to apply within the framework of the student evaluations administered in each course.
 You may add other outcomes and associated measurements as appropriate.

-- If you are an adjunct faculty member, find a full-time faculty member/College Program to sponsor you and your course proposal (there is a form to do so).
+- If you are an adjunct faculty member, find a full-time faculty member/Univesity Program to sponsor you and your course proposal (there is a form to do so).
 Additionally, all part-time instructors need to have a post-secondary degree, at least a Master’s degree, from an accredited university.

-- In terms of timing, the College course scheduling process, in general, and the approval process for General Studies courses, in particular, make it requisite that you propose a course a full year before it is taught.
+- In terms of timing, the University course scheduling process, in general, and the approval process for General Studies courses, in particular, make it requisite that you propose a course a full year before it is taught.

 Finally, you need to determine the level at which you want to teach this course (first year, et. seq.) and why.